 There is a restaurant and a bar in the building east of the hotel.
 We didn't have dinner at the restaurant as we arrived late, but my husband had breakfast there.
-I only have coffee in the morning, but my husband told me that breakfast was good :) In January 2016 we had lunch at the restaurant and it was superb - first class.
+I only have coffee in the morning, but my husband told me that breakfast was good :) We had dinner at the restaurant on another occasion and it was superb - first class.

 Breakfast at Hotel Eyjafjallajökull

 There is sometimes entertainment at the restaurant and karaoke.
 And if you want to explore the vicinity of the hotel there are bikes for rent.

 Next to the hotel, you will find a camping area, mainly with caravans.
 In the camping area, there are hot tubs that the hotel guests are free to use.
 There are also several cottages for rent above the camping area.

 Hellishólar cottages where I stayed in the summer of 2020

 I had a peek into some of them and they look cozy and lovely.
 There is also a playground for children.
 I love such lively areas and was very happy with my stay at the hotel.

 In the summer of 2020, I stayed in one of the cottages at Hellishólar, with my mother.
 We were so happy with our stay, that we plan to stay there again.
 The cottages are a much cheaper option than the hotel.

 The name on the sign for the hotel is Hellishólar, which is the name for the farm by the hotel.
 I would recommend visiting Fljótshlíð while exploring South-Iceland.

 Seljalandsfoss waterfall is only 25 km away from the hotel, so it is a good choice for a first-night stay in South-Iceland.